internetsadboy/fileServer/README.md

-simple file server function
-easily add a new file type
-to the fileExtensions obj
+simple file server function. easily add a new file type by adding it to the fileExtensions obj.